Johnnie Hoskins: Newcastle, Sydney and Claremont

 In 1925, Hoskins intensified his motorcycle speedway racing career when he became Secretary of the promotional Newcastle Speedway Company Ltd., based at Newcastle.
 He also promoted speedway at the Sydney Showground during the first season of racing there in 1926–1927, but a very wet summer made the venture a flop and almost bankrupted Hoskins.
 He then moved on to Western Australia, where in 1927 he began promoting sports events at the Claremont Showground near Perth.
-Within a month he had made almost £1,000, an amount which for most people at that time was several years' income.
+Within a month, he had made almost £1,000, an amount which for most people at that time was several years' income.

 United Kingdom

 In 1928, Hoskins decided to try promoting speedway in the United Kingdom.
 He set sail on the Oronsay, arriving in England without the use of a suitable track.
 Arthur Elvin, the chairman of Wembley Stadium, a well-known national sports venue, asked Hoskins to promote speedway at Wembley in the 1929 season.
 He accepted, and the Wembley Lions team was born.

-In 1930 the promotion at the West Ham Stadium went broke so Hoskins acquired the promoting rights for the West Ham Hammers and ran the club for nine successful seasons until the outbreak of World War II.
+In 1930, the promotion at the West Ham Stadium went broke so Hoskins acquired the promoting rights for the West Ham Hammers and ran the club for nine successful seasons until the outbreak of World War II.

 In 1933, while he was at West Ham, Hoskins appeared in the British film Money for Speed, which starred John Loder, Ida Lupino, Cyril McLaglen and Moore Marriott.
 Ginger Lees, Lionel Van Praag and Frank Varey also featured.

 Hoskins promoted or co-promoted many clubs and was a real force in British speedway.
-In 1950 he formed the Ashfield Giants with Norrie Isbister at Saracen Park.
-After leaving the Ashfield Giants at the end of the 1952 season he went to Belle Vue Aces.
+In 1950, he formed the Ashfield Giants with Norrie Isbister at Saracen Park.
+After leaving the Ashfield Giants at the end of the 1952 season, he went to Belle Vue Aces.

-His last such involvement was with the Canterbury Crusaders, which he founded in 1968 at the age of seventy-five, continuing for another ten years.
-He died in 1987, at the age of ninety-four.
+Hoskins' last such involvement was with the Canterbury Crusaders, which he founded in 1968 at the age of seventy-five, continuing for another ten years.
+He died in 1987, at the age of 94.

-During his long career Hoskins was connected with:
+During his long career, Hoskins was connected with: